RichardH92/Paxos/README.md

 # Paxos
-Toy implementation of Paxos in Java
+Toy implementation of Paxos in Go